yuriyward/NewName/docs/post-download-rename-implementation-plan.md

 #### Managed Downloads Subfolder & Pre-Routing

 - **Chrome restriction:** File System Access rejects the root of well-known folders (e.g., `Downloads`).
-Requesting it triggers `DOMException: SecurityError`; subfolders like `Downloads/NewName` are allowed.
+Requesting it triggers `DOMException: SecurityError`; subfolders like `Downloads/Organized` or `Downloads/Client Files` are allowed.
-- **Onboarding UX:** When a `SecurityError` occurs, surface guidance (“Create or select Downloads/NewName”) and re-open the picker with `startIn: 'downloads'` so users can create/select the managed directory.
+- **Onboarding UX:** When a `SecurityError` occurs, surface guidance (“Create or select a subfolder inside Downloads, then choose it”) and re-open the picker with `startIn: 'downloads'` so users can create/select the managed directory.
 - **Handle metadata:** Persist the granted directory handle **and** a sanitized relative path (defaulting to `handle.name`) in IndexedDB.
 Background contexts reuse this metadata to build suggestions and restore permissions after restart.
 - **Download routing:** Inside `onDeterminingFilename`, prefix every suggestion with the managed path so Chrome writes directly into the granted folder.
 For example:
   ```typescript